Whiteknight/ParserObjects/docs/v5/sequences.md

 ```

 End sentinel values will be mapped and may be cached, so care should be taken to properly handle that case.

+**Notice**: State is maintained by the underlying sequence, so calling `checkpoint.Rewind()` to a previous position will cause data to be re-read and re-mapped.
+For this reason, your mapping operation should not be expensive, or should try to return cached values for items which are equivalent regardless of position or parse state.

 ### Convert a Parser To a Sequence